timoniq/telegrinder/docs/guide/code_separation.md

 # Code Separation

-Telegrinder has a `Dispatch` class.
-It allows for code separation across files.
-From each file you need to import the declared `Dispatch` and load it into the `Telegrinder` class.
+Telegrinder obtains a `Dispatch` class.
+It allows to separate code.
+You need to import `Dispatch` and later load it into the `Telegrinder` main dispatch.
 ```python
 from telegrinder import Dispatch

 dp = Dispatch()
 ```

-Let's imagine our project tree:
+Let's imagine a tree for our project:
 ```
 telegram_bot
 ├── .env